Alcohol Rehab in the State of Washington

 These symptoms are why detox is often the first part of the recovery process.
 Individuals can receive medical professional treatment advice and guidance to work through these uncomfortable symptoms.
 This can help to prevent relapse from happening.
 Many treatment centers offer medical detox to patients who are beginning the treatment process.
 As a certified addiction treatment provider in Washington State, Free by the Sea works to put our patients in contact with detox centers that can help them get through the initial withdrawal phase.

 Long-Term Effects of Alcohol Abuse

 As a person’s uncontrolled drinking continues so does their chance of contracting diseases and other severe health complications.
 Over time a person will develop a number of possibly life-threatening conditions.
 As a person’s tolerance goes up the more they may begin to drink.
-This is why it is extra important to get help and begin battling alcoholism before things become dire.
+This is why it is so important to get help and begin fighting alcoholism before things become dire.

 Long-term health effects of alcoholism include:

 - Eye conditions

 - Depression and anxiety